 An age-appropriate curriculum is designed to meet the needs of the child and encourage growth socially, emotionally, physically, intellectually, and spiritually.
 Included in the program will be activities in language arts, science, music, movement, reading and math readiness, art, cooking, and creative play.
 Christian activities will be incorporated in all areas of the curriculum and Jesus will be the focus throughout the year.

-Celebrating 25 years of
+Celebrating OVER 25 years of

 serving the children of our community!

 PARENT HANDBOOK